Volkskammer: Membership

-Presidents of the People's Chamber
+Presidents of the chamber

-The president of the People's Chamber was the third-highest state post in the GDR (after the chairman of the Council of Ministers and the chairman of the State Council) and was the ex officio vice president during the existence of the office of president.
+The president of the People's Chamber was the third-highest state post in the GDR (after the chairman of the Council of Ministers and the chairman of the State Council) and was the designated acting president during the existence of the office of president.
 As such, on two occasions, the president of the People's Chamber served as acting president for brief periods in 1949 and 1960.
 The last president of the People's Chamber, Sabine Bergmann-Pohl, was also interim head of state during the last six months of East Germany's existence due to the State Council having been abolished.

 The presidency of the People's Chamber was held by a bloc party representative for most of that body's existence to keep up the appearance that the GDR was led by a broad coalition.
 Only one SED member ever held the post.